Michael Owen: 1991–1996: Youth career

 At age 12, when Owen started attending secondary school, he became eligible to sign a schoolboy contract with a club.
 The first major club to spot him playing for Deeside was Liverpool.
 Brian Kidd came down from Manchester United and there was also interest from Chelsea and Arsenal.
 But Steve Heighway, the Liverpool youth development officer, wrote to Owen personally.
-Terry Owen stated: "[Heighway] wrote us a smashing letter and it was love at first sight for Michael, he was impressed from day one."
+Terry Owen stated: "[Heighway] wrote us a smashing letter, and it was love at first sight for Michael, he was impressed from day one."
 Owen subsequently signed with the Liverpool youth team.
 The club then persuaded Owen to attend the FA's School of Excellence at Lilleshall in Shropshire at age 14.
 Owen was soon playing for England teams from under-15 upwards, breaking several scoring records with 28 goals in 20 games for the England u-15s and u-16s.
 Owen also scored prolifically as he rose rapidly through the Anfield youth ranks.
 Throughout this time, Owen had continued his studies and achieved ten GCSEs.
 Despite the academic success, Owen was unshakeable, his future was a professional football career with the Liverpool youth team.

 In the 1995–96 season, Owen played for Liverpool's youth team even though he was still at Lilleshall.
 Most of the players were 18, but Owen was only 16.
 He scored a hat-trick against FA Youth Cup holders Manchester United in the quarter-finals, scoring the winner in extra time.
 Owen subsequently scored another hat-trick in a 4–2 win in the first leg of the semi against Crystal Palace.
-Liverpool were 3–0 down after only 50 minutes in the second leg, but with Owen taking control of the match and scoring twice, the team ran out as 7–5 winners.
+Liverpool was 3–0 down after only 50 minutes in the second leg, but with Owen taking control of the match and scoring twice, the team ran out as 7–5 winners.
 Liverpool faced West Ham United in the final, played over two legs as well.
 West Ham had not lost in 24 consecutive games, and had future England stars Rio Ferdinand and Frank Lampard.
 Owen missed the first leg at Upton Park as he was on tour duty with the England under-16 team in the European youth championship in Austria.
 He returned for the second-leg where Liverpool had fallen behind early against West Ham but Owen equalised with his eleventh goal in five cup matches and Liverpool won the match 2–1.
 It was the first time Liverpool had won the FA Youth Cup in the club's history and Owen was widely considered the star of the FA Youth Cup campaign.